 These four dyads are good to do for twenty minutes each:

 Tell me a way you experience yourself contributing to our relationship.
+Tell me a way you experience me contributing to our relationship.

+Tell me a goal you have for life.
 Tell me a goal you have for our relationship.

 Tell me something that really works for you in our relationship.

 Tell me something you like about me.
+Tell me something you like about yourself.

 This dyad is a good general couples dyad: